westleylashley/Emoji-Converter/README.md

 # Emoji Converter

-A simple app that converts words into emojis.
+A simple app that converts words into emojis.😄